dehasi/zeliba/README.md

 ```

 The `then` or`orElse` parts accept a value, `Supplier` or `Function`.
-The function takes as an argument the initial value.
+The function accepts the initial value.

 ```java
 int value = ...